Space Launch System: Launch costs

+The SLS taking off for Artemis II.

 NASA has been reluctant to provide an official per-flight cost estimate for the SLS.
 However, independent agencies, such as the White House Office of Management and Budget and the NASA Office of Inspector General, have offered their own estimates.

 A White House Office of Management and Budget letter to the Senate Appropriations Committee in October 2019 estimated that SLS's total cost to the taxpayer was estimated at "over $2 billion" per launch.
 (Note: See the budget table for yearly inflation-adjusted figures.)
 When questioned by a journalist, a NASA spokesperson did not deny this per-flight cost estimate.

 The NASA Office of Inspector General has conducted several audits of the SLS program.
 A November 2021 report estimated that, at least for the first four launches of Artemis program, the per-launch production and operating costs would be $2.2 billion for SLS, plus $568 million for Exploration Ground Systems.
 Additionally, the payload would cost $1 billion for Orion and $300 million for the European Service Module.
 An October 2023 report found that recurring production costs for SLS, excluding development and integration costs, are estimated to be at least $2.5 billion per launch.
-In 2025, Sean Duffy, then the acting NASA administrator, said that, " Artemis I, Artemis II, and Artemis III are all $4 billion a launch".
+In 2025, Sean Duffy, the then acting NASA administrator, said that, "Artemis I, Artemis II, and Artemis III are all $4 billion a launch".

 NASA has said that it is working with Boeing to bring down the cost of SLS launches and that a higher launch frequency could potentially lead to economies of scale, and would allow fixed costs to be spread out over more launches.
 However, the NASA Office of Inspector General has called NASA's cost savings goals highly unrealistic and other potential government customers have made it clear they have no interest in using SLS.